macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 # General

 ## Speed Modifiers
-XMod (default): Change the speed of arrows by a decimal value (0.5x, 1.5x, 2.0x, 2.75, etc)
+XMod (default): Change the speed of arrows by a decimal value (x0.25, x0.5, x1, x2, x8, etc.)

 CMod: Short for "Constant Mod", this allows you to set a constant speed for arrows.
 The song bpm and stops are ignored.